-These problems can lead to deterioration of people's health and even to risk to life.
-Hospital staff may not recognise when people are in withdrawal or do not treat symptoms appropriately.15 Hospital pressures to discharge patients to free up beds are intense, compounded by a lack of appropriate accommodation in the community.
+These problems can lead to deterioration of people's health and even risk to life.
+Hospital staff may not recognise when people are in withdrawal, or do not treat symptoms appropriately.15 Pressures to discharge patients to free up beds are intense, compounded by a lack of appropriate accommodation in the community.